Domenico374/studiopro/docs/ROADMAP.md

 ### Version 1.0

-- Created the official product roadmap.
+- Created the official Product Roadmap.
 - Defined the product evolution.
 - Identified the MVP.
 - Established the main development phases.